ORIENTATION AND ASSESSMENT TESTING

 International students should meet with an academic counselor at least once per semester.
 It is recommended that students meet with a counselor mid-semester to discuss mid-term progress and classes to take next semester.
 To schedule an appointment to meet with a counselor, visit the Welcome Center in Building 9, 1st Floor or call (650) 306-3452.

-We look forward to working closely with you in all the necessary procedures.
-You will agree that Cañada College is a friendly place, one in which you will grow personally and academically.
+We look forward to working closely with you to achieve your goals and hope you will agree that Cañada College is a friendly place, one in which you will grow personally and academically.

 The International Student Center (ISC) provides the following workshops that help international students navigate a new environment and learn new skills and knowledge.